Outdated front yard trends – 10 looks we are saying goodbye to and inspiring ways to replace them in 2025

 Bryan is the CEO at GreenPal, and has over two decades in the landscaping business.
 He is passionate about creating outdoor spaces that merge beauty with functionality.

-3. Choosing over formal landscaping design
+3. Choosing over-formal landscaping design

 4. Planting too many ornamental grasses

-'One trend that I think has outlived its welcome is the excessive use of ornamental grasses in front yards,' says Bryan Clayton.
+'One trend that has outlived its welcome is the excessive use of ornamental grasses in front yards,' says Bryan Clayton.
 'A decade ago, they were considered low-maintenance and chic.
 However, the overuse has made them somewhat passé, and they often end up looking unkempt or overrun if not properly maintained.'

-Another problem is that they can actually make a yard look more cluttered than intended.
-Plus, the grasses can sometimes invade other spaces and become a nuisance.
-Find out when to cut back ornamental grasses if you are a fan and have them in your front yard, so you can at least keep them under control and stop them taking over the space and making it look messy.
+You can find out when to cut back ornamental grasses if you are a fan and have them in your front yard, so you can at least keep them under control and stop them taking over the space.

 5. Failing to update porch details

 The porch is generally the focal point of any front yard design and also sets the mood for the interior of the house, helping to create the all-important first impression.
-So it's the worst possible place to be showing off outdated front yard trends.
+It's the worst possible place to be showing off outdated front yard trends.
 Instead the porch should reflect our modern lifestyles with a welcoming and uncluttered aesthetic.

-'Design trends such as statement oak railings and balusters that have been around a while now look clunky, old fashioned and very 80s,' says Docia Boylen, owner at home improvement specialists Handyman Connection of Golden, Colorado.
+Design trends such as statement oak railings and balusters that have been around a while now can look clunky and dated.

 6. Staying loyal to tired color schemes